hashicorp/hcl/guide/go_decoding_gohcl.rst

 example, allows the calling application to additionally offer variables and functions for use in expressions.
-Its value is a pointer to an ``hcl.EvalContext``, which will be covered in more detail in the later section :ref:`expression-eval`.
+Its value is a pointer to an ``hcl.EvalContext``, which will be covered in more detail in the later section :ref:`go-expression-eval`.
 For now, a simple example of making the id of the current process available as a single variable called ``pid``:

 .. code-block:: go